Learn all about production management, including what it is, why it's important, careers, and how to get started.

 Experience is necessary in most cases to work in production management, especially if you want to advance into a leadership role.
 You'll need to first land an entry-level position to gain a few years of experience before pursuing more responsibilities.

 Given the competition for jobs, having relevant certifications can boost your resume.
-Here are a few common ones to know:
+Some common ones to know include:

 The AI product development life cycle can differ from the standard.
 Building AI skills can be an excellent way to set yourself apart from other candidates and stay current with the evolving tech landscape.
 With IBM's AI Product Manager Professional Certificate, you can learn to apply your leadership skills to the AI product management lifecycle.
 You'll examine real-world case studies of successful AI integration and develop or strengthen your knowledge of Agile concepts and methodologies.
 By the end, you'll have earned a Professional Certificate from an industry leader in technology.

-If want to pursue a career in production management, a great place to start is by learning more about the manufacturing management process by taking the Advanced Manufacturing Enterprise course offered by The State University of New York.
+Production management is a career that monitors the efficiency and cost of production operations, with different career opportunities available.
+If you want to enter this career field, a great place to start is by learning more about the manufacturing management process by taking the Advanced Manufacturing Enterprise course offered by the State University of New York.
 You can also brush up on your leadership skills with the Leading People and Teams Specialization delivered by the University of Michigan.

 Editorial Team